spautz/packagelint/README.md

 ## At a Glance

 - `.packagelint.js` sets options and errorLevels for the rules you want to run.
-- You can create multiple copies of a rule by customizing its name: e.g., the `nvmrc` rule can be configured once to require a `.nvmrc` file with NodeJS >= 10, at errorLevel "error"; and again with NodeJS >= 14 at errorLevel "suggestion".
+- You can create multiple copies of a rule by customizing its name.
+For example: the `@packagelint/core:nvmrc` rule can be configured once to require a `.nvmrc` file with NodeJS >= 10, at errorLevel "error", then again with NodeJS >= 14 at errorLevel "suggestion".
 - Reporters and exit code conditions may be customized to be strict or lenient.

 ## How it works